Communication via JSON-RPC

 }

-We see that a websocket connection is created on path: "logger" by the extension of the ConnectionHandler class with the path attribute set to "logger".
+We see that a websocket channel is created on the taskPath ("/services/task") by the extension of the ConnectionHandler.

 And let's look at what it does onConnection :